Evident LogoOlympus Logo

 Sagittal height, lens thickness, and base curve display

-Calibration: The accuracy of any ultrasonic measurement is only as good as instrument calibration.
+The accuracy of any ultrasonic measurement is only as good as instrument calibration.
 In the case of contact lens measurements, this means accurate calibration of the sound velocity for the saline solution being used, and for the specific lens material.
-Note that sound velocity in saline solution will change significantly with temperature and salt concentration, and that lens velocity will also change somewhat with temperature and composition.
+Note that sound velocity in the saline solution will change significantly with temperature and salt concentration, and that lens velocity will also change somewhat with temperature and composition.

 Olympus IMS